Theory and History of Art and Design

-The Theory and History of Art and Design (THAD) department offers thought-provoking courses focused on a wide range of media, spanning time periods from ancient to contemporary and embracing diverse critical perspectives.
-Generally based on reading, close examination of actual works and small group discussions, courses emphasize critical thinking and analysis, clarity of written and verbal communication, and an understanding of the value of artistic expression across cultures and throughout time.
+Theory and History of Art and Design (THAD) offers thought-provoking courses that cover a wide range of media, span time periods from ancient to contemporary and embrace diverse critical perspectives.
+Rooted in reading, discussion and close examination of actual works, the curriculum emphasizes critical thinking and analysis, clarity of communication, and an understanding of artistic expression across cultures and throughout time.

-Open to both undergraduate and graduate students, THAD courses are rich and varied, taught by faculty scholars with fabulously diverse interests ranging from ethnomusicology to landscape in American film, the role of femme fatales in Western art, contemporary African artists, French surrealism and much more.
-Behind-the-scenes access to the RISD Museum’s extraordinary collection of 85,000 works of art – from early Egyptian relics to 21st-century experimental light sculptures – provides students and faculty with unparalleled opportunities for in-depth research.
-THAD faculty work to provide access to actual works of art – both at the RISD Museum and elsewhere – image reproductions of works in books or on screen.
+THAD courses are rich and varied, taught by faculty with interests ranging from ethnomusicology to landscape in American film, the role of femme fatales in Western art, contemporary African artists, French surrealism and more, with behind-the-scenes access to the RISD Museum giving you great opportunities for in-depth research.

-In addition to its strong disciplinary focus, THAD offers comparative examinations of the critical dialogue among art historians representing various cultural traditions.
-Interdisciplinary approaches also invite further exploration of the artistic traditions of the world, critical theory and visual culture, art historiography, aesthetics, object conservation, and the histories of art and design in various media, among other broad topics.
+Interdisciplinary approaches to THAD’s broad subject matter also invite further exploration of the artistic traditions of the world, critical theory and visual culture, art historiography, aesthetics, object conservation, and histories of art and design in various media, among other broad topics.